Arts Leadership Program Overview

 Its broad scope: The sheer scope of the ALP provides students with the opportunity to explore several professional areas of interest in a variety of ways.
 These areas are presented through three distinct components and a comprehensive certificate program:

-- The Arts Leadership Curriculum offers 10-12 courses per semester on topics in five distinct categories: Entrepreneurship & Careers; Leadership & Administration; Performance; Contemporary Orchestral Issues; and The Healthy Musician.
+- The Arts Leadership Curriculum offers 10-12 courses per semester on topics in four distinct categories: Entrepreneurship & Careers; Leadership & Administration; Performance; and The Healthy Musician.

 - The Arts Leadership Internship Program provides paid, for-credit internships in Rochester, as well as funding in support of summer “externships” in the U.S., Canada, and around the world.
 Hundreds of students have participated in the ALP internship program since its inception.

 - The Arts Leadership Guest Speaker Series brings thought-provoking performers, arts managers, promoters, music writers, and music educators to Eastman to speak on and about a variety of career and music-related topics.